axelarnetwork/axelar-examples/examples/evm/nft-linker/README.md

-### NFT linker
+# NFT linker

-Send the NFT that was originally minted at source-chain to destination-chain.
+This example sends the NFT that was originally minted at source-chain to destination-chain.

-Deploy:
+### Deployment

+To deploy the NFT Linker, run the following command:

 ```bash
 npm run deploy evm/nft-linker [local|testnet]